dmt94/ls-notes/js-101/lesson-2/es-lint.md

 **If no problem, no output !**

+___

 ##### Quick Fix option if problems found : #####

 `npx eslint --fix fileName.js`

-Be careful when using, won't always work for every issue found.
+- Be careful when using, won't always work for every issue found.

+- Helpful to use quick fix for formatting errors, but not for editing actual code